Bartmr/be-in-public/career/opportunities/engaging-opportunities/cv.md

 #### Skills

+- AI: ChatGPT, GPT-3
-- AI: ChatGPT, GPT-3, React Native
+- Mobile: React Native
 - Soft-skills: APIs, Business Models, Estimations

 ### Tech Expert Academy

-> February 2023 - Present | After-hours
+> Feb 2023 - Present | After-hours

 Tech Expert Academy offers high quality courses that help you become a tech professional in record time.
 They help you find a job at a great company.
 You only pay tuition once you get hired.